bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/05-step-3-integrate-api.md

 ## Add the Products endpoint

-You will use this endpoint to retrieve your products summary.
+You will use this endpoint to retrieve your products summary from the [Catalog API](https://developer.bigcommerce.com/api-reference/store-management/catalog/summary/getcatalogsummary).

 1. In the `pages/api` folder, create a new folder called `products`.